 Insurance; Casualty.
 Casella of Ontario covenants and agrees to procure and keep in force and effect during the Term hereof, and any extensions thereto, such insurance policies for the Property, with the premiums paid, in the coverages and amounts set forth Exhibit “B,” attached hereto and incorporated herein by reference, unless otherwise agreed to by the Parties in writing (the “Insurance Policies”).
 All Insurance Policies shall name the Town as an additional insured.
 A certificate of each Insurance Policy (and, as applicable, any renewals) shall be provided to the Town upon commencement of the Term and at least thirty (30) days prior to the expiration date of each Policy.
 Casella of Ontario agrees to ensure that its insurers either waive any subrogation claims against the Town, or waive any rights to recover from the Town for any loss or damage suffered by Casella of Ontario due to Casella of Ontario’s use of the Property, as contemplated herein.
 All amounts that shall be received under any Insurance Policy protecting the Property shall be first applied to the payment of the cost of repair, reconstruction or replacement of the Property that is damaged or destroyed.
 Any amount remaining from such proceeds after such repair, reconstruction or replacement shall immediately be paid to and be the sole property of Casella of Ontario.
 If such insurance proceeds shall be insufficient in amount to cover the cost of such repair, reconstruction or replacement, then Casella of Ontario shall promptly pay any deficiency, unless such damage or destruction was caused by the Town, in which case, the Town shall pay such costs.

 Eminent Domain.
 To the extent permissible by law, the Town hereby agrees not to exercise any rights that it might have to acquire all, or any portion of, the Property, or the leasehold created hereby.
 If, during the Term of this Agreement, or any extension thereof, proceedings by any Governmental Authority against the Property results in a full or partial taking of the Property, which proceedings do not materially interfere with Casella of Ontario’s ability to successfully use of the Property, as contemplated herein, the Town shall be entitled to receive the condemnation award or payment for such portion of the Property taken, less any cost or expense of Casella of Ontario arising from such taking, and Casella of Ontario shall continue to use the Property, as applicable.
-If, during the Term of this Agreement, or any extension thereof, proceedings by any Governmental Authority against the Property result in a full or partial taking of the Property, which proceedings materially interfere with Casella of Ontario’s ability to use the Property, as contemplated herein, then Casella of Ontario shall be entitled to receive the condemnation award or payment for such portion taken, as well as declare the Town to be in material breach of this Agreement and, at its option, terminate this Agreement prior to the expiration hereof andrequire the reversion of that portion of the Property remaining after the taking back to Casella of Ontario, all in accordance with Section 17 hereof.
+If, during the Term of this Agreement, or any extension thereof, proceedings by any Governmental Authority against the Property result in a full or partial taking of the Property, which proceedings materially interfere with Casella of Ontario’s ability to use the Property, as contemplated herein, then Casella of Ontario shall be entitled to receive the condemnation award or payment for such portion taken, as well as declare the Town to be in material breach of this Agreement and, at its option, terminate this Agreement prior to the expiration hereof and pursue all available remedies hereunder, at law, in equity or otherwise, including, without limitation, the remedies set forth in Section 17 hereof.